Learning About Being In the Doghouse, Part 1 of 3 –

 …the feet are always placed behind the one reclining because of the offensive, unclean nature of feet in Oriental society from time immemorial until the present…the ultimate triumph for the victor and insult to the vanquished was to “make the enemy a footstool” (cf. Psalm 110:1)….
 Moses is obliged to take off his unclean shoes….
 John the Baptist uses the illustration of untying…shoes to express his total unworthiness….

 Next week I’ll explore more the treatment of women in the first-century context.
 But for this week I should briefly mention the key to the tension in this story must be in what Jesus said before the meal.
 Note that the servants were the ones who washed feet.
-Additionally, no servant washed Christ’s feet.
-This wasn’t just Simon’s silent treatment.
-Furthermore, he requested those that worked for him to cooperate in this icy atmosphere.
-What did Jesus say that brought this on?
+So the servants were obeying their bosses when they refrained from washing Christ’s feet.

 The above artwork is scanned and edited from Jesus and His Times, by Reader’s Digest, and Living in the Time of Jesus of Nazareth.